cilium/cilium/Documentation/policy.rst

 .. code:: yaml

     kind: NetworkPolicy
     apiVersion: v1beta
     metadata:
       name:
       namespace:
     spec:
       podSelector:            // Standard label selector - selects pods.
       ingress:                // List of ingress rules (optional).
         - coverage:           // Label selector - must match for rule to be applied (optional)
           ports:              // List of allowed ports / protocols (optional).
             - port:           // Port on the specified protocol (optional).
               protocol:       // Protocol (TCP, UDP)
           from:               // List of allowed sources (optional).
             - always:         // { true | false } If true, do not allow child elements to deny (optional)
               pods:           // Label selector - selects Pods (optional).
               namespaces:     // Label selector - selects Namespaces (optional).
           requires:           // List of additional labels required to consume selected pods (optional)
             - labels:         // Label selector

-Rule matching precendence: 1.
+Rule matching precedence: 1.
 The default decision is deny (undecided)
 2. If a rule matches and the from portion the source pod, the decision is changed to allow but the evaluation continues.
-If multiple rules in a policy element overlap, then the negated selector takes precendence.
+If multiple rules in a policy element overlap, then the negated selector takes precedence.
 3.
-If a from rules has the always boolean set, the decision is final immediately, the evaulation is not continued.
-4. If a requires rule is encounted, the additional list of labels is added to the list of required labels of a possible source.
+If a from rules has the always boolean set, the decision is final immediately, the evaluation is not continued.
+4. If a requires rule is encountered, the additional list of labels is added to the list of required labels of a possible source.
 The rule itself does not change the decision though.